SonarSource/sonarqube/server/sonar-docs/src/pages/setup/lts-to-lts-upgrade-notes.md

 url: /setup/lts-to-lts-upgrade-notes/
 ---

-These Upgrade Notes are intended for users who are directly upgrading from SonarQube _v7.9 LTS_.
+These Upgrade Notes are intended for users who are directly upgrading from SonarQube _v7.9 LTS_ to _v8.9 LTS_.
 Just upgrading a few minor versions?
 Refer to the regular [Upgrade Notes](/setup/upgrade-notes/).

 ## Authentication
 **Default Authentication and Administrator credentials (8.6)**